SilkRose/Pony/stories/love-and-a-photo-copier/love-and-a-photo-copier-meta.md

 Pinkie asks for Dash to help her copy a page.
 They quickly get out of hand romantically.

 ## Description:
-Rainbow Dash and Pinkie go to the photo copier as friends and come back in a relationship.
+Rainbow and Pinkie go to the photo copier as friends and come back in a relationship.

+Thanks to [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) for proofreading.

+Thanks to [Scriblits Talo](https://www.fimfiction.net/user/495925/Scriblits+Talo/stories) for pre-reading.

 ## Short Description:
-Rainbow Dash and Pinkie go to the photo copier as friends and come back in a relationship.
+Rainbow and Pinkie go to the photo copier as friends and come back in a relationship.

 ## Ideas: